Amefuri kumanoko

 Placing leaves on its head

-And the satoyama that was just a few steps away from the city back then is still carefully preserved and enjoyed by many people.
-Why not visit “Totoro no Mori” where you can have a wonderful adventure?
+Even now, the rural mountains that were just a short distance from the city at that time are being carefully preserved and enjoyed by many people.
+Wouldn’t you like to visit the enchanting “Totoro Forest” where you can have a magical adventure?

 コメント